-For those people who do not work in regulated activity but work, paid or unpaid, with children and young people or adults at risk, MCC retains the right as employer to obtain relevant checks (albeit not checks against the barred list).
+For those people who do not work in Regulated Activity but work, paid or unpaid, with children and young people or adults at risk, MCC retains the right as employer to obtain relevant checks (albeit not checks against the barred list).

 Safe recruitment must be undertaken in line with the information contained in the table below; the Volunteer Coordinator should review the volunteer role profile and ensure that the role has been classified appropriately.
-Under no circumstances should a volunteer be recruited without the necessary checks being undertaken prior to the commencement of the volunteering activity.
+Under no circumstances should a volunteer be engaged without the necessary checks being undertaken prior to the commencement of the volunteering activity.

-Risk Level Description of role Safe Recruitment Requirements High Volunteer role within regulated activity Application Form DBS Check (at correct level) Two character references Safeguarding Level 1 Training Medium Volunteer role may involve frequent supervised contact with adults at risk, young people and children.
-Application Form Two character references Working towards Safeguarding Level 1 Training Low Volunteer role, which does not include frequent activity with adults at risk, young people and children.
-Application Form One-character reference Working towards Safeguarding Level 1 Training
+Risk Level Description of role Safe Recruitment Requirements High Volunteer role within regulated activity Application Form DBS Check (at correct level) Two character references Safeguarding Level 1 Training Medium Volunteer role may involve frequent supervised Application Form contact with adults at risk, young people and Two character references children.
+Working towards Safeguarding Level 1 Training Low Volunteer role, which does not include frequent Application Form activity with adults at risk, young people and One-character reference children.
+Working towards Safeguarding Level 1 Training